 Day 2: Explore the Alternative Side of the City

-For your second day of this 3 days itinerary in Berlin, Germany, you can explore the alternative side to the city around Kreuzberg and Friedrichshain.
+For your second day of this 3-day itinerary in Berlin, Germany, you can explore the alternative side of the city around Kreuzberg and Friedrichshain.
 This is where the city’s trendy subcultures can be discovered.
 Also, it’s a nice place to stay in Berlin with good accommodation options.

-This part of the city is as a magnet for students, artists and a large Turkish population.
+This part of the city is a magnet for students, artists, and a large Turkish population.
 It’s certainly one of the coolest and most interesting districts to spend some time getting to know and is worth almost a full day of your 3 days in Berlin.

 Day 2: Morning

 Near the East Side Gallery, you can’t miss the Oberbaum Bridge.
-This double decker bridge opened in 1896 and is one of the city’s most picturesque bridges.
-From there, you have a beautiful view towards the TV Tower and Alexander Platz in one direction and the unique sculpture known as Molecule Man on the River Spree in the other direction.
+This double-decker bridge opened in 1896 and is one of the city’s most picturesque bridges.
+From there, you have a beautiful view of the TV Tower and Alexander Platz in one direction and the unique sculpture known as Molecule Man on the River Spree in the other direction.
 The sculpture is an interesting modern art structure on the river and worth a photo stop.